canonical/praecepta/en/index.md

 ### Ubuntu

-When we refer to Ubuntu, we usually refer to the shipped version of the OS, rather than the Ubuntu project itself.
-These versions should be referred to consistently.
+When we refer to Ubuntu, we are usually referring to the distribution, rather than the Ubuntu project itself.

-Our convention is to use the name, followed by the release number and, if relevant 'LTS' to denote that the version is in Long Term Support.
-Optionally, you may also further identify the release by it's codname (the first or both parts of the release name) if this is likely to be useful (e.g. some of our products also use the release names to identify versions).
+Our convention is to use the name, followed by the release number and, if applicable, 'LTS' to denote that the version is in Long Term Support.
+Optionally, you may also further identify the release by it's codename (the first or both parts of the release name) if this is likely to be useful (e.g. some of our products also use the release names to identify versions).

 Some examples of correct usage: